Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 .. _estimation: dell-server-example.pdf

-What could be an ideal configuration to run an Orge server ?
+What could be an ideal configuration to run an Orge server?
 At mid-2008, it would be:

-  - 8 cores (2 quad cores), since Orge relies on Erlang with can take advantage of SMP and multicores (not to mention distributed servers across multiple computers/clusters)
+  - 8 cores (2 quad cores), since Orge relies on Erlang, which can take advantage of SMP and multicores (not to mention distributed servers across multiple computers/clusters)

   - 16 GB of RAM, as virtual worlds need quite a lot data to be described, especially in higher level languages like Erlang